saidurwd/HealthNexus/_doc/HMS_Laravel_SaaS_AI_Development_Specification.md

 sop_instance_uid
 ```

-Do not store large DICOM objects in PostgreSQL as the normal architecture.
+Do not store large DICOM objects in MySQL as the normal architecture.

 Store metadata and references in HMS and images in PACS/object storage.